-Going through the complicated, often confusing world of car accident claims is not something that most of us ever expect to deal with.
-And thankfully, many of us rarely if ever have to go through this process.
-But those who have done it – and those of us who handle these types of claims as attorneys every single day – know how arcane the whole thing can be.
+Going through the complicated and often confusing world of car accident claims is not something that most people expect to deal with.
+But those who have done it – and we attorneys who handle these types of claims every day – know-how arcane the whole thing can be.

 Having done this, you will likely receive a reservation of rights letter.
 According to IRMI.com, this letter is “an insurer’s notification to an insured that coverage for a claim may not apply.
 Such notification allows an insurer to investigate (or even defend) a claim to determine whether coverage applies (in whole or in part) without waiving its right to later deny coverage based on information revealed by the investigation.”

 In a nutshell, this letter signals that an insurance company isn’t admitting any liability in your accident.
 They may investigate your claim and decide it is valid; they may later determine that you do not have a valid claim.
 It’s all part of the process.

 How To Send a Demand Letter to the Insurance Agency

 Following the first step, you will next send a demand letter to the at-fault party’s insurance agency.
 This letter is basically what it sounds like: You’re writing to the insurance company to tell them how much compensation you require for your injuries.
 Many times, injured people will work with a personal injury attorney to determine just how much compensation should be sought.

 Various things you should consider when writing a demand letter: How extensive are your injuries?
 How much have they cost you?
 How much have they disrupted your life?
 Have you lost income as a result?
 Did you lose your car?
 Did you lose your job?
 Your house?
 You should assess all of these factors when laying out your demands.